 Mushroom composting takes about three to four weeks to process, during which it is monitored closely by mushroom growers to maintain adequate temperatures.
 After the process is complete, the leftover compost is disposed of and sold as fertilizer.

 Mushroom compost is generally sold in bags labeled as SMC or SMS (spent mushroom compost or spent mushroom substrate).
 It is available at many garden centers or through landscape supply companies.
 Mushroom compost is also available for purchase by the truckload or bushel, depending on its use in the garden.

 There are several uses for mushroom compost.
 It can be used as soil amendment for lawns, gardens, and container plants.
 However, this product should be used with caution due to its high soluble salt levels.
 These salt levels can kill germinating seeds, harm young seedlings, and cause damage to salt-sensitive plants, like azaleas and rhododendrons.

 Mushroom Compost Benefits

 The beneficial uses of mushroom compost, however, far outweigh the downside of high salt levels.
-This type of compost is reasonable inexpensive.
+This type of compost is reasonably inexpensive.
 It enriches the soil and supplies nutrients for the healthy growth of plants.
 Mushroom compost also increases the water-holding capacity of the soil, which decreases your watering needs.

 Mushroom compost is suitable for most garden plants.
 It supports various types of plant growth, from fruits and vegetables to herbs and flowers.
 To get the greatest results when organic gardening with mushroom compost, thoroughly mix it in with the garden soil prior to planting or allow it to sit over winter and apply in spring.